elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Good, comrades ... right away ...
+- Good, friends ... right away ...
 All of us, onward, and no mercy.

 *(The detachments break off with frantic cries)*